donkirkby/donkirkby.github.com/index.md

 [ideas]: ideas

 ### Board Games and Puzzles
-* [Donimoes] - New games and puzzles I designed, along with games by other designers.
+* [Donimoes] - A book of new games and puzzles I designed, along with some by other designers.
 * [Four-Letter Blocks] - A new type of puzzle I designed that's a mix of crossword puzzles and jigsaw puzzles.
 * [Vograbulary] - A collection of word games that might help you grab a few